thisirs/org-password-manager/README.md

 [Jorge Alfaro-Murillo's org-passwords][jorge-alfaro-murillo] has lots of features, way more than [org-password-manager][org-password-manager] plans to have.
-For example, it implements its own password generator, requires configuration pointing to a password file that should only contain passwords and opens that file in read-only mode with a timeout.
+For example, it implements its own password generator, requires configuration for pointing to a password file that should only contain passwords and opens that file in read-only mode with a timeout.
+It's so complete that it's in the official distribution of [Org mode][org-mode] under [org-contrib][jorge-alfaro-murillo-org-contrib].

 [org-password-manager][org-password-manager], on the other hand, uses [pwgen][pwgen] to generate passwords, handles passwords stored on the middle of